 Reebee: If one can’t deliver physical leaflets at the door, this app can help you with sending digital leaflets to help advertise your business more effectively.

-It creates and distributes electronic flyers, has an audience of 1.5 million consumers, and are being used by more than 100 Canadian retailers, including Walmart, M&M Meats, Zehrs, Rona and Best Buy.
+It creates and distributes electronic flyers, has an audience of 1.5 million consumers, and is being used by more than 100 Canadian retailers, including Walmart, M&M Meats, Zehrs, Rona and Best Buy.
 While retailers aren’t abandoning print flyers just yet, many are adding digital versions to their advertising strategies.